 Would I get a vitamin B12 shot again?

 I would definitely consider it, though I’d like to get a test for whether or not I have any other vitamin deficiencies to better tailor my experience.
 The rest of KOI’s vitamin injection offerings looked tempting — they have weight-loss support shots and ones for muscle repair after workouts, for example — so I’d be curious to check out a local wellness clinic at home in Austin for similar options.

 You can’t take too much vitamin B12, as risk of toxicity with water-soluble vitamins is low.
 Vitamin B12 shots can cause some side effects, such as diarrhea or feeling as if your whole body is swollen, although I didn’t notice any negative symptoms after mine other than a sore backside for a few hours.
 Be sure to speak with your doctor immediately if you have any serious, but rare, side effects, including muscle weakness, leg pain, dizziness, shortness of breath, and others.
 Anyone with allergies or medical conditions, or people who are on antibiotics or other medication that may interact with B12, should consult their doctor before receiving a vitamin injection.
 It’d also help to know what MTHFR mutations you have, if any, so consider getting a DNA test done to ensure you’re getting the vitamin shots that would work best for you.

-If you’re creeped out by shots — or getting them done in front of your coworkers — and you have an MTHFR mutation, Gene Food’s MTHFR Support may be able to help.
+If you’re creeped out by shots — or getting them done in front of your coworkers — and you have an MTHFR mutation, a different type of vitamin form may able to help.
 Let us know in the comments how vitamin B12 injections have worked for you!